 Nature of the Business-AtriCure, Inc. (the "Company" or "AtriCure") was incorporated in the State of Delaware on October 31, 2000.
-The Company provides innovative Atrial Fibrillation ("Afib") solutions designed to produce superior outcomes that reduce the economic and social burden of Afib.
+The Company is a leading Atrial Fibrillation ("Afib") solutions partner providing innovative products, professional education and support for clinical science to reduce the economic and social burden of Afib.
 The Company sells its products to hospitals globally through a direct sales force and distributors.